supabase-advanced-troubleshooting

 Realtime TIMED_OUT |

-Network/firewall blocking WebSocket | Check port 443 is open; verify no proxy strips Upgrade header |
+Network/firewall blocking WebSocket | Check port 443 (HTTPS/WSS) is open outbound; verify no proxy strips the Upgrade header |

 CHANNEL_ERROR on subscribe |